KingMario/docker-qiniu-ufop/README.md

-# docker-qiniu
+# docker-qiniu-ufop

-This is a docker build file for Qiniu
+This is a docker build file for Qiniu UFOP environment.